isabella232/win32-pr.es-es/desktop-src/Controls/em-hideselection.md

 ## <a name="return-value"></a>Valor devuelto

-Este mensaje no devuelve ningún valor.
+Este mensaje no devuelve un valor.

 ## <a name="requirements"></a>Requisitos